TBE Teens

 Kehillah (Community): We are stronger together.
 Our teen program is a space where everyone belongs, where teens can build lifelong friendships, support one another, explore their Jewish identities in a warm, welcoming, and inclusive environment.

-Our dynamic slate of programming provides teens with the opportunity to learn, lead, and connect in a way that feels relevant, inspiring, and engaging.
-Whether through deep discussions, hands-on leadership experiences, or social gatherings, teens can find a space that speaks to their interests while building lasting friendships and a strong sense of Jewish identity.
+Our dynamic slate of programming provides teens with the opportunities to learn, lead, and connect in ways that feel relevant, inspiring, and engaging.
+Whether through deep discussions, hands-on leadership experiences, immersive travel, or social gatherings, teens can find a space that speaks to their interests while building lasting friendships and a strong sense of Jewish identity.